LSD, broken down and described

-There are seven different levels of psychedelic visuals, each one increasingly dramatic and incomprehensible.
+There are seven different levels of visual geometry, each one increasingly dramatic and incomprehensible.

 - Fully Defined Geometry – This is the level where the detail in which the geometry displays itself becomes profoundly complex but remains strictly 2-dimensional.
 At this point the visuals become large in size and extremely intricate in detail with a colour palette that is limitless in its possibilities.
 They are displayed on both the open and closed-eye visual field across a flat veil of geometry that floats directly in front of the eyes, remaining significantly more detailed with the eyes closed or in dark environments.

-- Level 7A and Level 7B - Once the geometry reaches its seventh and final level, there is not one singular pinnacle of the psychedelic experience but two.
-It seems that depending on subtle environmental factors and the psychedelic consumed, visuals are capable of forking off into two separate versions of their highest possible level.
+- Level 7A and Level 7B - Once the geometry reaches its seventh and final level, there is not one singular pinnacle of visual geometry but two.
+It seems that depending on subtle environmental factors and the substance consumed, visual geometry is capable of forking off into two separate versions of their highest possible level.
 The deciding factor between the two options are not yet known, but it appears to be almost completely random, meaning that level seven visuals will have to be separated into two distinct categories of equal intensity.
 These are known as levels 7A and 7B.
-Once visual geometry reaches level 7A or 7B, they begin to become structured and organized in a way that that presents genuine information to its tripper far beyond the preceding six levels.
+Once visual geometry reaches level 7A or 7B, they begin to become structured and organized in a way that presents genuine information to its tripper far beyond the preceding six levels.
 This is done through the experience of innately understood geometric representations that feel as though they depict specific concepts and neurological components that exist within the brain.
 At this point, concepts can be seen as not just embedded within your closed or open-eye visual field, but simultaneously felt through complex physical sensations.

 7A - Exposure to entirety of neurological structure -

-However it can, to a certain extent, be held at bay through continuous physical movement, stopping the process from branching out into everything by not giving it the time it needs to lock on to a concept.
+However it can, to a certain extent, be held at bay through continuous physical movement.
+Movement stops the process from branching out into everything by not giving the effect the time it needs to lock onto a concept.

 7B - Exposure to inner mechanics of human consciousness -